 Fret not, frugal lovebirds, there are plenty of luxurious honeymoon destinations, even for couples on a budget.

-Here are some budget honeymoon destinations that are as amazing as they are affordable
+Here are some honeymoon destinations that are as amazing as they are affordable

 Key Largo, Florida

-If you’re looking for a warm and budget honeymoon destination, head to Key Largo.
+If you’re looking for somewhere warm to spend your honeymoon, head to Key Largo.
 This long, skinny piece of land in the upper Florida Keys has plenty of beach and water sports — from snorkelling to paddleboarding — but you’ll also want to make the short 45-minute drive to Everglades National Park, where you can try your hand at spotting the park’s resident manatees and crocodiles.

 Book your honeymoon adventure at the Baker’s Cay Resort Key Largo, Curio Collection by Hilton, which stretches along the scenic Florida Bay, or check out the highly rated Playa Largo Resort & Spa, Autograph Collection, which has a spa, outdoor pool, and a private beach area.